FaithKamaraju/SketchingPracticeTool/README.md

 Roadmap and planned features for this small app -

-1. all the basic primitives in three.js -- done --
+- [x] all the basic primitives in three.js
-2. Mesh selector dropdown implemented
+- [x] Mesh selector dropdown implemented
-3. Randomizer that generates forms in different angles and different lighting
+- [ ] Randomizer that generates forms in different angles and different lighting
-4. Camera controls to reposition the form as the user likes -- done --
+- [x] Camera controls to reposition the form as the user likes
-5. Background envs and a perspective grid -- grid done --
+- [x] Background envs and a perspective grid
-6. Lit/unlit checkbox
+- [x] Lit/unlit checkbox
-7. Model color picker
+- [ ] Model color picker
-8. Model scaling
+- [ ] Model scaling
-9. GLTF loader?
+- [ ] GLTF loader?
-10. Directional Light checkbox
+- [ ] Directional Light checkbox
-11. grid checkbox
+- [ ] grid checkbox
-12. axis checkbox
+- [ ] axis checkbox

 Maybe Features -

-1. handling maybe complex meshes
+- [ ] handling maybe complex meshes
-2. Uploading custom models?
+- [ ] Uploading custom models?
-3. Add more lights
+- [ ] Add more lights
-4.